thecrazymage/temp_sdst/README.md

     *These renders are required to compute FID and KID scores.*

     > **Verification:**
+    >
-    > You can quickly verify that your rendering pipeline finished correctly by running the sanity check script on the generated renders:
+    > To ensure that the all generation process completed successfully, run the sanity check on the output folder:
     > ```
     > bash scripts/sanity_check.sh -d objaverse_eval/renders/ground_truth/frames -ef 20 -ed 0 -esf 0
     > ```